VirtoCommerce/start-local/README.md

-# 🚀 Run Virtocommerce Locally with Docker
+# 🚀 Run Virto Commerce Locally with Docker

-Set up a complete Virtocommerce environment on your local machine with a single PowerShell script.
+Set up a complete Virto Commerce environment on your local machine with a single PowerShell script.
 The solution includes:
-- Virtocommerce backend
+- Virto Commerce Backend
-- Virtocommerce frontend
+- Virto Commerce Frontend
 - PostgreSQL database
 - Redis
 - Elasticsearch